Related ServicesPatents Litigation

 Consider using the EPO opposition system

-EPO oppositions against European patents continue to be available for nine months after grant and will remain separate from the UPC system.
+EPO oppositions against European patents continue to be available for nine months after grant and remain separate from the UPC system.
 Where a patent has been opted out of the jurisdiction of the UPC, an opposition would be the only means to attack an invalid patent centrally and pre-emptively.
 This can be done anonymously using a “straw man” approach, and at relatively low cost compared to full litigation.

 The UPC will stay proceedings brought before it if “a rapid decision may be expected” from the EPO.
 Whilst EPO opposition proceedings have historically been rather slow, this has improved in recent years and oppositions can be filed with a request for acceleration.
 In this way, a pending validity challenge may at least provide some deterrent to immediate enforcement by the patentee before the UPC.
 Furthermore, even if the opposition is not successful, there is the opportunity for further arguments and/or evidence to be submitted in a counterclaim of revocation before the UPC.